 The connectivity analysis using the composite resistance surface maps derived from the significant resistance surfaces allowed us to identify likely geneflow patterns between sites and potential movement routes.
 The resistance distance obtained based on the connectivity analysis correlated well with the genetic distance.
 The connectivity map for the parasites showed that the parasite geneflow was high in the central parts of the transition ecological region of Ghana, around communities from the Pru river basin.
 Similarly, for the vector population, the intensity of the vector geneflow was higher in the western parts around the communities from the Black Volta-Tombe river basin.
 There were no clear pathways for the vector geneflow, which might be because of the lack of sampling sites.
-Nevertheless, we can use connectivity analysis as an exploratory tool to identify potential spatial patterns of gene flow of the parasite and vector populations and also hypothesize the source-sink dynamics.
+Nevertheless, we can use connectivity analysis as an exploratory tool to identify potential spatial patterns of gene flow of the parasite and vector populations and also hypothesise the source-sink dynamics.

-The pre-intervention microfilarial prevalence data analysis showed that environmental features like soil moisture, temperature seasonality and slope were significantly associated with the prevalence in the transition ecological region of Ghana.
-The prevalence was positively associated with slope and soil moisture.
+Pre-intervention microfilarial prevalence was positively associated with slope and soil moisture.
 Areas with high slopes usually comprise fast-flowing rivers which are essential for breeding vector populations.
 Similarly, soil moisture was also identified to be significant in an analysis of the Ethiopian O. volvulus nodule prevalence data, where areas with high soil moisture are arable land are usually inhabited by people and are exposed more to vector bites (Adeleke et al., 2010; Opoku, 2006; Shrestha et al., 2022).
-However, as the landscape genetics analysis suggests, very high soil moisture might also not be favourable for the vectors and the parasites.

-Temperature seasonality was negatively associated with prevalence and is an important factor.
-The areas with relatively stable temperatures in a favourable range throughout the year might be suitable for onchocerciasis transmission.
-Conversely, the areas with low temperature and more fluctuations in temperature might not be favourable for Simulium (Cheke et al., 2015; Renz, 1987).
+In contrast, temperature seasonality was negatively associated with microfilarial prevalence.
+This is likely because areas with higher fluctuations in temperature might not be favourable for Simulium, because [[explain why – rivers drying up?
+Or only active at certain temperatures?
+Reduce abundance because only breeding in certain times of year?]]
+(Cheke et al., 2015; Renz, 1987).
 Further, the significant relationship of microfilarial prevalence to the temperature seasonality highlights the potential effect of global warming and alterations in annual temperature patterns on the distribution of onchocerciasis.
-Finally, it is worth noting that the distance to the community was not significantly associated with the prevalence.
+Finally, it is worth noting that the distance to the nearest river was not significantly associated with the prevalence.
 This might be because almost all the communities surveyed for prevalence were near to the river (less than 10 km).

-We analysed prevalence data because prevalence data are often the basis of MDAi and reflect human parasite population distribution.
-We used the baseline microfilarial prevalence because population genetic estimates also indicate a population's demographic history (past events).
-Therefore, comparing demographic history with the baseline prevalence would make more sense.
-Prevalence mapping revealed that the onchocerciasis prevalence was high, particularly in the central and some areas in the eastern parts of the transition ecological region of Ghana.
-We also compared the resistance surface for the parasites and the vectors with the microfilarial prevalence map as a bivariate fusion map.
-Unsurprisingly, areas in the central parts (Pru river basins) had low resistance for both the vector and the parasite populations.
+We produced a bivariate fusion map that combined the results of the microfilariae prevalence and connectivity mapping.
+Where onchocerciasis prevalence has historically been high, with ongoing transmission, there was also high connectivity for both the vector and the parasite sampling sites (Figure X, center).
 Despite being among the first communities targeted for both the vector control initially and MDAi later, the onchocerciasis transmission has persisted for quite a long time in the Pru river basin.
 The baseline prevalence in these areas was greater than 75% and returned to this level even after vector control (Alley et al., 1994; Lamberton et al., 2015).